-The perspective of a study is the viewpoint from which the study is conducted (e.g. public payer, individual, society) and defines whose costs and resources should be examined.
+The perspective of a study is the viewpoint from which the study is conducted (for example, public payer, individual, society).
+This defines whose costs and resources should be examined.

-The costs perspective for the reference case should be that of the publiclyfunded health and social care system.
+The costs perspective for the reference case should be that of the publicly-funded health and social care system (HSE).
 Only those costs and resource requirements relevant to the HSE should be included in the analysis.

-There may be reasons for adopting a broader or a narrower perspective in some cases: $^{(13)}$
+There may be reasons for adopting a broader or a narrower perspective in some cases:(7)

-- a broader public sector budget perspective may be justified where significant budget implications for other publicly-funded services or transfer payments are anticipated.
+- A broader public sector budget perspective may be justified where significant budget implications for other publicly-funded services or transfer payments are anticipated.
 For example, interventions enabling patients to return to employment will have resource implications for incapacity benefits, consumption and employment-related taxes.
-The use of this perspective must be justified and the data, assumptions and costs from this broader perspective clearly documented and presented as a scenario analysis in addition to the reference case - a narrower perspective may be useful for BIA conducted at the local healthcare level (e.g., a decision to introduce a technology within an individual hospital or clinic setting) or when considering the distribution of budget impacts within different parts of the HSE and the possible requirement for internal budget rebalancing (e.g., the drug budget perspective).
+The use of this perspective must be justified and the data, assumptions and costs from this broader perspective clearly documented and presented as a scenario analysis in addition to the reference case. - A narrower perspective may be useful for BIA conducted at the local healthcare level (for example, a decision to introduce a technology within an individual hospital or clinic setting) or when considering the distribution of budget impacts within different parts of the HSE and the possible requirement for internal budget rebalancing (for example, the drug budget perspective). - An intermediate perspective extending beyond the HSE and Department of Health to include other relevant government departments may be appropriate.
+For example, if there are significant costs or savings accruing to departments other than Health (for example, the Department of Education).
+Inclusion of such an analysis must be clearly justified and supported by sufficient evidence.

-2.2.
-Technology
+2.2 Technology